Good podcast

 The spellbinding story of ?Black Magic Woman?

 The late Peter Green was one of the early guitar heroes in England, alongside names like Eric Clapton.
 He formed Fleetwood Mac in 1967, and their early records during his time leading the band yielded songs that were transcendent, psychedelic, and rooted in the blues music that he loved.
 Before quitting the band and spending many years afterward battling schizophrenia, he wrote ?Black Magic Woman,? a song popularized by Santana when he covered it for his Abraxas album.
 Get into the whole incredible story in this episode of the Behind The Song podcast.
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-02-22